HalfHashd/hubpal-sui/README.md

   <img src="assets/logo-where_world_builds_eth.jpg" alt="HubPal logo" width="20%">
 </p>

-# HubPal-sui — SNS + Chainlink + PYUSD “Shopify for Projects & Crowdfunding”
+# HubPal-sui — SNS + Chainlink (will not be used, but now want to replace with SUI-Walru(?) "oracles" to RW) + PYUSD (not using ) “Shopify for Projects & Crowdfunding”

 ## 🖥️ Live Demo
 👉 [View Live App](https://hubpal-ethgb.vercel.app)